EppieApp/eppieapp.github.io/content/post/dec_tut.md

 Hello!
 Today we are going to walk through decentralized messaging in Eppie CLI.
 To be honest it is 99% the same as using conventional email, and does not need its own tutorial, but let's say you haven't tried Eppie CLI at all.

 It is is not _real_ decentralized network right now.
 Just a small testnet we run on Azure cloud.
 But it's already there and worth a try, if you a waiting for this functionality.
-We'd like to share it because we'd be happy to see your feedback.
+Real users help tremendously with the development.
+The more of your feedback we have, the sooner the _real_ decentralized network comes live.
 So please do test it, and tell us what you think!
-It'll make us happy like this: 🥳🎉🦄

 ## Download and set up Eppie CLI